LatellaL/jwt-auth-rails/README.md

 end
 ```

-Recall that a Ruby object/instance is 'truthy': `!!user_instance #=> true` and
-nil is 'false-y': `!!nil #=> false`.
-Therefore `logged_in?` will just return a
-boolean depending on what our `current_user` method returns.
+- Recall that a Ruby object/instance is 'truthy': `!!user_instance #=> true` and nil is 'falsey': `!!nil #=> false`.
+Therefore `logged_in?` will just return a boolean depending on what our `current_user` method returns.

+---

-Finally, let's lock down our application to prevent unauthorized access:
+- Finally, let's lock down our application to prevent unauthorized access:

 ```ruby
 class ApplicationController < ActionController::API